How to quit smoking

 E-cigarettes and vaping

-Research has shown vaping to be 95% safer than smoking tobacco – perhaps it could work for you.
+Research has shown vaping to be 95% safer than smoking tobacco – it could work for you.

 Nicotine Replacement Therapy (NRT)